Apple shares on verge of record high after Buffett comments

-SAN FRANCISCO, Feb 26 (Reuters) - Shares of Apple rose nearly 2 percent on Monday and were on the verge of hitting a record high after billionaire Warren Buffett talked up his company’s stake in the iPhone maker.
+SAN FRANCISCO (Reuters) - Shares of Apple (AAPL.O) rose 2 percent on Monday and were on the verge of a record high after billionaire Warren Buffett talked up his company’s stake in the iPhone maker.

-Apple’s stock rose to as much as $179.14, just short of its $179.26 record close on Jan.
-18 and shaking off a sell-off of more than 10 percent earlier this month following a lackluster quarterly report.
+Apple’s stock was at $179.04, just short of its $179.26 record closing price on Jan.
+18 and shaking off a slide of more than 10 percent earlier this month following a lackluster quarterly report.

 In an interview with CNBC on Monday, Buffett said his company, Berkshire Hathaway, had bought more Apple shares than any other stock over the past year.
 He also praised Apple's ability to retain customers in its iPhone ecosystem. (tinyurl.com/ycrfcfx6)